How to Create a Home Inventory in 2026: Full Guide

 High-Value Items and Scheduled Coverage

 Standard policies cap payouts on certain categories.
-According to the III, sub-limits commonly fall in ranges such as $1,000 to $2,500 for jewelry lost to theft and similar caps for firearms, silverware, and cash.
+According to the III, the standard theft limit for jewelry is typically around $1,500, with similar low caps for firearms, silverware, and cash.
 If a single item is worth more than the cap, you may be underinsured.

 For jewelry, watches, fine art, collectibles, and firearms, ask your agent about a scheduled personal property endorsement (a "floater").
 Scheduling an item typically requires an appraisal or receipt and adds coverage above the standard limit, often with little or no deductible.
 The right coverage approach varies by insurer, so compare options when you review the best homeowners insurance at /home-insurance/best-homeowners-insurance/.